nuxt-modules/cloudinary/docs/content/2.components/CldVideoPlayer.md

 ## The usage

 The CldVideoPlayer component helps to embed Cloudinary videos using the [Cloudinary Video Player](https://cloudinary.com/documentation/cloudinary_video_player) giving you a full customizable experience for your player.
+It will inherit all global configuration via the `config` property.

 ## Basic Usage